 The major weakness of the book lies in the author's dependence on official records; this is acceptable for the early days, since nothing else was available.
 I feel, however, that as far as recent developments are concerned the author needed more field research.
 On one occasion, he attempts to compare the atmosphere of the northern and southern institutions and states that the advantage "has recognisably lain with the north".
-His evidence for this statement to the north of the statement to make the statement to make the statement to make the statement to the state statement, however, comes from a report com-biled in the transformer parts of the statement of piled in 1941.
+His evidence for this statement to make the statement to make statement, however, comes from a report com-biled in the transformer parts of the statement of piled in 1941.
 It is said that neither north or South has as yet established any purpose-built institution for the 16 to 21 age group.
 Osborough fails to mention that a closed borstal and a young offender centre are both in the course of construction in the north and that, when these are completed, two-thirds of all young offender establishments in the north will be purpose-built.